 I want to help you prevent burnout and maintain resilience throughout your job search, so I have put together a list of self-care strategies you can utilize.
-These include creating a routine, dedicating time to rest, and setting boundaries with friends and family.

 1. Dedicate a physical space to your job search.
 Do not hunt for jobs from spaces you typically utilize to rest, such as your bed.
 Utilize a desk, the kitchen table, a local café, or another space where you can be productive.